Phenyo28/RBN-Smart-Waste-Sorter-Project-project-5-PD/README.md

 # RBN-Smart-Waste-Sorter-Project-project-5-PD

-## Introduction
+This project is a prototype of a Smart Waste Bin, an automated system designed to detect, classify, and manage waste efficiently using sensors, servo motors, and an ESP32 microcontroller.
+It demonstrates how embedded systems and AI can improve recycling, and promote sustainability.

-This project is a prototype of a Smart Waste Sorter, an automated system designed to detect and sort waste materials into different bins using sensors and servo motors.
-It was developed using an ESP32 microcontroller, an ESP32-CAM, ultrasonic sensors, LEDs and servo motors to demonstrate how technology can make recycling more efficient and sustainable.
+The Smart Waste Bin uses an ESP32-CAM to capture images of waste items and classify them using a trained Edge Impulse AI model.
+Based on the classification result, the system automatically opens the corresponding bin lid using servo motors.
+While LED indicators and an OLED display provide real-time feedback to the user.

-The system operates by sensing the distance of an approaching object using the ultrasonic sensor.
-When waste is detected, the corresponding bin lid automatically opens through the servo mechanism.
-This process reduces manual handling, improves hygiene, and promotes proper waste disposal practices.
+This prototype combines automation, artificial intelligence, and hardware integration to create a cleaner, smarter, and more sustainable approach to waste management.

-### The Smart Waste Sorter prototype features:
+Key Features:
-- Ultrasonic distance detection to identify approaching waste.
+- AI-powered image classification using the ESP32-CAM and Edge Impulse.
-- Servo motor–controlled lids that open automatically based on sensor input.
+- Automatic lid opening and closing via servo motors.
-- Real-time automation using the ESP32 microcontroller.
+- LED and OLED indicators for real-time user feedback.
-- A modular design created in Onshape for easy assembly and improvement.
+- Compact, modular design built for demonstration and further development.

 ---
 ## Repository Contents